mvolkmann/blog/src/swift/SwiftUI.md

 To define a custom named color pair, one for light mode and one for dark:

-- In the Navigator, select the "Assets.xcassets" file.
+- In the Navigator, select the `Assets.xcassets` file.
 - Right-click in the list of assets and select "New Color Set".
 - Change the default name "Color" to the name that will be specified in code.
 - Click the "Any Appearance" swatch (used for light mode).